gammu/gammu/docs/manual/smsd/config.rst

     ``INIT`` (meaning failure during phone initialization) or message ID, which would indicate error while sending the message.

+    .. note:: The environment with message (as is in :config:option:`RunOnReceive`) is not passed to the command.

 .. config:option:: IncludeNumbersFile

     File with list of numbers which are accepted by SMSD.
 The file contains one